-Actually Not a Vampire: After encountering a bunch of actual, honest-to-gods vampires, Shiki begins suspecting that his own little sister Akiha is one, too, especially after witnessing her feeding on Kohaku's blood.
-It turns out that Akiha is not a vampire, but a demon hybrid who must consume "bodily fluids" (including blood) of a very specific person (Kohaku or her twin Hisui) in order to maintain her sanity.
+Actually Not a Vampire: After encountering a bunch of actual, honest-to-gods vampires, Shiki begins suspecting that his own little sister Akiha is one too, especially after witnessing her feeding on Kohaku's blood.
+It turns out that instead, Akiha is a demon hybrid who must consume "bodily fluids" (including blood) of a very specific person (Kohaku or her twin Hisui) in order to maintain her sanity.

 Adaptational Badass: Everyone in the manga gets more chances to show off compared to the Visual Novel.

 This is something he wouldn't have had the chance to do in the Visual Novel since Roa didn't use any magic there and was overall unimpressive.

 The manga's art style helps emphasize Arcueid's sheer viciousness and brutality while in battle, and we get to see her dominating the first half of her fight with the Big Bad before her exhaustion catches up with her.

 Ciel demonstrates how to pull off a Storm of Blades using Black Keys, and her fight with Akiha shows her tactical acumen and ability to analyze an opponent's strength and weaknesses on the fly.

 For her part, when Ciel tries to hide from Akiha, Akiha takes the straightforward option of simply torching the entire forest around her, and later melts Ciel's hand down to the bone with a simple glance.

 Adaptation Expansion: On the other hand, it also incorporates elements from other routes and increases the threat level of the Big Bad, which is a very welcome change.
 There are also differences in the resolution to make it fit into canon more effectively — especially the ending, which expands upon the True Ending to make Shiki track Arcueid down after she decides to go to eternal sleep.